VEuPathDB/StaticContent/brc4/VectorBase/news/_posts/2016-04-08-zika-virus-in-the-americas-an-hhs-expert-consultation-to-accelerate-the-development-of-countermeasures.md

 ---
-title: 'Zika Virus in the Americas: An HHS Expert Consultation to Accelerate the Developmen of Countermeasures't
+title: 'Zika Virus in the Americas: An HHS Expert Consultation to Accelerate the Developmen of Countermeasures'
 category: [VectorBase]
 ---
 <p>March 28-29, 2016